hchiam/please/README.md

 ```
 --> This generates: apple = 1, banana = 300, coconut = 'some words'.

-Note: if you assign a value to a variable that you didn't already create, the variable get automatically created for you (and then assigned).
+Note: if you assign a value to a variable that you didn't already create, the variable gets automatically created for you (and then assigned).

 **Import**: